Part A of the Quality Code explains how academic standards are set and maintained for higher education qualifications in the UK.

 The UK Quality Code for Higher Education is used to assure the standards and quality of UK higher education.
 It is used by UK higher education providers to ensure they are achieving the outcomes expected of them.
 It presents a series of reference points to help providers offer their students a high-quality experience.

-The Quality Code has recently undergone significant redevelopment.
 The Expectations and Practices of a new Quality Code were published in March 2018, and supporting Advice and Guidance in November 2018.
+After a period of transition, this replaced the Quality Code used from 2013-18, which is available for reference below.

 The Quality Code consists of three Parts that address academic standards, academic quality and information: Parts A, B and C.